RillingDev/rilling.dev/source/_posts/its-all-in-my-head.md

 </html>
 ```

 The [OpenGraph website](https://ogp.me/) contains a list of all properties and page types that are available.
-Facebook has a tool for debugging and testing [here](https://developers.facebook.com/tools/debug/sharing/) (Requires a Facebook account).
+Facebook has [a tool for debugging and testing this metadata](https://developers.facebook.com/tools/debug/sharing/) (Requires a Facebook account).

 ### Twitter Cards